bhood4/katacoda-scenarios/tf101/init.md

 `terraform init`{{execute}}

-This creates the .terraform directory, and downloads all required plugins.
+This creates the .terraform directory, downloads all required plugins, and initializes the remote state backend if configured.